somethingsimade/CurrentAngleV4/README.md

 The official place where it will be hosted.

-⚠️ Fling is BROKEN and will be recoded ⚠️

 # Why skip to v4 and not v3?
 Because v3 was an (unfunny) joke version.